 CH-1215 Geneva 15 Airport,

-I am interested in becoming a member of the Joint Slot Advisory Group (JSAG).
+I am interested in becoming a member of the Worldwide Airport Slot Board (WASB).
 What must I do to be considered for membership?

-The Joint Slot Advisory Group is an IATA forum comprised of seven airline members and seven coordinators.
-The coordinator members of JSAG are elected by the coordinator community from the Worldwide Airport Coordinators Group (WWACG).
+The Worldwide Airport Slot Board is a joint forum comprised of seven airline members, seven airport members and seven coordinators.
 The seven IATA airline members are appointed by the IATA Director-General from the membership of the Slot Policy Working Group (SPWG).

 How can I subscribe to the IATA Standard Schedules Information Manual (SSIM)?